web3story/OCM/content/section2/what-are-missions.md

 ---
-title: "What Are Missions?
+title: "What Are OCM Missions?
 (2minread)"
 date: 2022-10-06
 section: mechanics
 weight: 6